 Good Humus Produce

-IN THE BEGINNING: Good Humus Produce is a small family farm, owned and run by Jeff and Annie Main.
+IN THE BEGINNING: Good Humus Produce is a small family farm, Started by Jeff and Annie Main.
 We farm 20 acres of certified organic land in a little valley called the Hungry Hollow in Northern California.
 We started farming in 1976 after we both graduated from UC Davis and decided we wanted to live on the land and be self sufficient.